-Pursuant to Section 11 of the Act: Except under the terms of a mandatory protective order, frede secrets and commercial or financial information designated as such and submitted under the Act to the Franchising Entity or Commission are exempt from the Freedom of Information Act, 1976 PA 442, MCL 15:231 to 15:246 and MUST BE KEPT CONFIDENTIAL.
+Pursuant to Section 14 of the Act: Except under the terms of a mandatory protective order, frade secrets and commercial or financial information designated as such and submitted under the Act to the Franchising Entity or Commission are exempt from the Freedom of Information Act, 1976 PA 442, MCL 15.231 to 15.246 and MUST BE KEPT CONFIDENTIAL.

-- A. The Provider may specify which items of information should be deamed "confidential."
-It is the responsibility of the provider to clearly identify and segregate any confidential information submitted to the franchising entity with the following information: - "[insert PROVIDER'S NAME] - CONFIDENTIAL INFORMATION? - B. The Franchising Entity receiving the information so designated as confidential is required (a) to protect such information from public declosure, (b) exempt such information from any response to a FOIA request, and (c) make the information available only to and for use only by such local efficials as are necessary to approve the franchise agreement or perform any other task for which the information is submitted. - C. Any Franchising Entity which disputes whether certain information submitted to it by a provider is childed to confidential treatment under the Act may apply to the Commission for resolution of such a dispute.
+A. The Provider may specify which items of information should be deamed "confidential."
+It is the responsibility of the provider to clearly identify and segregate any confidential information submitted to the franchising entity with the following information:

+"[insert PROVIDER'S NAME] [CONFIDENTIAL INFORMATION]"

+- B. The Frenchising Ertility receiving the information so designated as confidential is required (a) to protect such information from public disclosure, (b) exempt such information from any response to a FOIA request, and (c) make the information available only to and for use only by such local criticals as are necessary to approve the franchise agreement or perform any other task for which the information is approved. - C. Any Franchising Entity which disputes whether certain information submitted to it by a provider is entitled to confidential freatment under the Act may apply to the Commission for resolution of such a dispute.
 Unless and until the Commission determines that part or all of the information is not entitled to confidential treatment under the Act, the Franchising Entity shall keep the Information confidential.

 XIV.
-Complaints/Customer Satulog
+Complaints/Customer Satvice

-- A. The Provider shall establish a dispute resolution process for its oustomers.
-Provider shall maintain a local or toil-free telephone number for customer service contact. - B. The Provider shall be subjected to the penalties, as described under Section 14 of the Act, and the Pranchising Entity and Provider may be subjected to the dispute process as described in Section 10 of the Act. - C. Each Provider shall annually notify its customers of the dispute resolution process required under Section 10 of the Act.
-Each Provider shall include the dispute resolution process on its website. - D. Before a customer may file a complaint with the Commission under Section 10(5) of the Act, the customer shall first attempt to resolve the dispute through the dispute resolution process established by the Provider in Section 10(2) of the Act. - E. A complete between a customer and a Provider shall be bandled by the Commission pursuant to the process as described in Section 10(5) of the Act. - P. A complete between a Provider and a franchising entity or between two or more Providers shall be handled by the Commission parauant to the process described in Section 19(6) of the Act. - G. In connection with providing video services to the subscribers, a provider shall not do any act prohibited by Section 10(1)(a-f) of the Act.
+- A. The Provider shall establish a dispute resolution process for its customers.
+Provider shall maintain a local or toil-free telephone number for quatemer service contact. - B. The Provider shall be subjected to the penalties, as described under Section 14 of the Act, and the Pranchising Entity and Provider may be subjected to the dispute process as described in Section 10 of the Act. - C. Each Provider shall annually notify its customers of the dispute resolution process required under Section 10 of the Act.
+Each Provider shall include the dispute resolution process on its website. - D. Before a customer may file a complaint with the Commission under Section 10(5) of the Act, the customer shall first attempt to resolve the dispute through the dispute resolution process established by the Provider in Section 10(2) of the Act. - E. A complaint between a customer and a Provider shall be handled by the Commission pursuant to the process as described in Section 10(5) of the Act. - F. A compleint between a Provider and a franchising entity or between two or more Providers shall be handled by the Commission parauant to the process described in Section 10(6) of the Act; - G. In connection with providing video services to the subscribers, a provider shall not do any act prohibited by Section 10(1)(e-f) of the Act.
 The Commission may enforce compliance to the extent that the activities are not covered by Section 2(3)(i) in the Act.